 Should you build your own extraction pipeline or buy a purpose-built tool?
 The answer depends on volume, customization needs, and team composition.

 The build cost breaks down into three phases.
-Phase one: OCR pipeline development, including PDF preprocessing, OCR engine integration, and table reconstruction.
+Phase one: PDF intake pipeline and vision-AI integration, including page handling, prompt engineering, and source-reference tracking.
 Budget $50,000 to $100,000 in engineering time.
-Phase two: LLM integration and prompt engineering for field extraction, including schema definition, confidence scoring, and red flag detection.
+Phase two: schema definition, multi-pass validation logic (primary, adversarial, escalation), confidence scoring, and red flag detection.
 Budget $100,000 to $200,000.
 Phase three: production hardening, including error handling, monitoring, edge case coverage, and ongoing model maintenance.
 Budget $50,000 to $200,000 per year.

 The exceptions are large REITs processing 10,000+ leases per year with custom field requirements that deviate from the standard schema.
 Even then, many opt to buy and supplement with custom post-processing rather than building from scratch.